 What Does the Future Hold for Angular?

-Incidentally, Angular is up to version seven now, with version eight on the horizon.
+Incidentally, Angular released its latest iteration, version 10, in 2020.
 Angular has gone through various phases of acceptance during its lifespan, going from being the darling of web developers to being despised, only to find its way back into favor, though not to the extent of its original glory.
 Nevertheless, Angular is still extremely popular and manages to make it into the top five of many surveys of best frameworks.